 |Figure 1: Schematic of the utricle and saccule.
 These sensory organs in the inner ear primarily respond to linear acceleration such as due to orientation to gravity, but the saccule is also somewhat sensitive to sound.
 This is the basis of the VEMP test.|

-The purpose of the cVEMP test is to determine if the saccule, one portion of the otoliths, as well the inferior vestibular nerve and central connections, are intact and working normally.
-Both of the otolith orgais have a slight sound sensitivity and this can be measured.
+The cVEMP test is thought to determine if the saccule, one portion of the otoliths, as well the inferior vestibular nerve and central connections, are intact and working normally.
+Both of the otolith organs have a slight sound sensitivity and this can be measured.
 This sensitivity is thought to be a remnant from the otolith organs use as an organ of hearing in lower animals.

 |Figure 2. cVEMP circuitry.
 Sound stimulates the saccule, which activates the inferior vestibular nerve, lateral vestibular nucleus, 11th nerve nucleus, and then the sternocleidomastoid muscle (mostly ipsilaterally).|